Phone: (202) 296-5505 Email: info@winvale.com

 Adapting to GSA Schedule Contract Changes

-Under the new administration, GSA is gearing up for some major changes.
-In addition to TDR and other internal MAS Program changes, GSA plans to take over the procurement of most common goods and services from all federal agencies.
+Under the current administration, GSA is gearing up for some major changes.
+In addition to TDR and other internal MAS Program updates, GSA plans to take over the procurement of most common goods and services from all federal agencies.
 GSA will also manage several Best-In-Class (BIC) Governmentwide Acquisition Contracts (GWACs).
 As a GSA contractor, it’s more important now than ever to make sure you are keeping up with the terms and conditions of your Schedule and remaining compliant.
-For more compliance tips, check out our blogs:
+For support managing your GSA Schedule or transitioning over to TDR, we are here to help.
+Contact one of our consultants today.

 New call-to-action